Best Practices for Catalogs

 For example, when you render a product detail page, you likely already have a listing ID (external product ID) in the context.

-Make sure that you use a stable, immutable value that uniquely identifies your product.
-For example, if a product's listing is regenerated whenever the details of a product in an internal catalog change, it's better to use the SKU as the ID.
-If a listing identifier is stable and stays the same throughout the product lifecycle but the SKU can change, the external ID is a better option.
+Make sure that you use a stable, immutable identifier that is unique for each product in a catalog.
+For example, if the product's listing is regenerated when the details in an internal catalog change, use the SKU as the ID.
+If a listing identifier stays the same throughout the product lifecycle but the SKU can change, use the external ID.

 Calculating inventory for product detail pages and checkout

 The available number of products is a point in time calculation, with potential delays.
-To determine whether a shopper can order an item through Buy with Prime, we recommend that you determine inventory based on whether a call to the Delivery Preview interface succeeds.
+To determine whether a shopper can purchase a product on your storefront using their Prime benefits, we recommend that you determine inventory based on whether Create a delivery preview for a product detail page or Create a delivery preview for checkout succeeds.
 If you encounter an ItemAmountUnavailable error, the requested quantity isn't available.
-For examples of calling the Delivery Preview interface, see Create a Delivery Preview for a Product Detail Page and Create a Delivery Preview for Checkout.
+For example requests and responses, see Create a Delivery Preview for a Product Detail Page and Create a Delivery Preview for Checkout.

 Related topics